siddharthnarela/slayd-performance-audit/slayd-audit-reposrt.md

 | Speed Index             | 3.5s             | 0.9s             |
 | Cumulative Layout Shift | 0.036            | 0.007            |

-🟩 Gumroad exhibits excellent performance, particularly in Desktop view with a perfect score of 100 and nearly instantaneous paint metrics.
+🟩 Gumroad exhibits ideal optimization, especially on Desktop with a perfect 100 score and near-instant paint and interactivity metrics.

 ---